 Pricing and reimbursement schemes vary widely from country to country.
 Some countries provide that drug products may be marketed only after a reimbursement price has been agreed.
 Some countries may require the completion of additional studies that compare the cost-effectiveness of a particular product candidate to currently available therapies.
 For example, the European Union provides options for its member states to restrict the range of drug products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
 European Union member states may approve a specific price for a drug product or may instead adopt a system of direct or indirect controls on the profitability of us placing the drug product on the market.
-Other member states allow companies to fix their own prices for drug products, but monitor and control company profits.
+Other member states allow companies to fix their own prices for drug products but monitor and control company profits.
 The downward pressure on health care costs in general, particularly prescription drugs, has become very intense.
 As a result, increasingly high barriers are being erected to the entry of new products.
 In addition, in some countries, cross-border imports from low-priced markets exert competitive pressure that may reduce pricing within a country.
 There can be no assurance that any country that has price controls or reimbursement limitations for drug products will allow favorable reimbursement and pricing arrangements for any of our products.

-The marketability of any products for which we may receive regulatory approval for commercial sale may suffer if the government and third-party payors fail to provide adequate coverage and reimbursement.
-In addition, an increasing emphasis on managed care in the United States has increased and we expect will continue to increase the pressure on drug pricing.
+The marketability of any products for which we may receive regulatory approval for commercial sale is dependent on the availability of adequate coverage and reimbursement from government and third-party payors.
+In addition, the emphasis on managed care in the United States has increased and we expect will continue to increase the pressure on drug pricing.
 Coverage policies, third-party reimbursement rates and drug pricing regulation may change at any time.
-In particular, the Affordable Care Act was enacted in the United States in March 2010 and contains provisions that may reduce the profitability of drug products, including, for example, increased rebates for drugs sold to Medicaid programs, extension of Medicaid rebates to Medicaid managed care plans, mandatory discounts for certain Medicare Part D beneficiaries and annual fees based on pharmaceutical companies' share of sales to federal health care programs.
-Even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.
+In particular, in the United States, the Affordable Care Act and its amendment, the Health Care and Education Reconciliation Act (the ACA), contains provisions that may reduce the profitability of drug products, including, for example, increased rebates for drugs sold to Medicaid programs, extension of Medicaid rebates to Medicaid managed care plans, mandatory discounts for certain Medicare Part D beneficiaries and annual fees based on pharmaceutical companies' share of sales to federal health care programs.